-As a guideline you can check this document published by Chile Immigration office: (Countries under REQ VIS TUR require a tourist visa).
+As a guideline, you can check this document published by the Chile Immigration office: (Countries under REQ VIS TUR require a tourist visa).

 If your tour includes a stop in Brazil (for example visiting the Brazilian side of Iguazu Falls) – please check the procedure to apply for a Brazilian Visa and the cost of it.
 You can find the information here!

-The following countries requires a visa to enter to Brazil:
+The following countries require a visa to enter Brazil:

 ANGOLA: USD 180

 ALGERIA: USD 85

 CHINA: USD 115

 ALL OTHER COUNTRIES: USD 80 (Afghanistan, Albany, Saudi Arabia, Antigua and Barbuda, Armenia, Australia, Belarus, Belize, Cameroon, Canada, Czech Republic, North Korea, Dominica, Dominican Republic, Egypt, El Salvador, Equatorial Guinea, Estonia, Ghana, Guinea , Haiti, Honduras, Hong Kong, India, Indonesia, Iran, Iraq, Jamaica, Kenya, Lithuania, Madagascar, Mongolia, Nicaragua, New Zealand, Niger, Nigeria, Romania, Russia, Senegal, Sudan, Ukraine, Vietnam, Yemen and Zambia).